 In the last few years, there’s been some shift.
 A number of companies offer software that can insert audio ads dynamically for each download of an episode.
 Some podcasts use host-read ads for an initial release, and then mark those sections to deliver dynamic ads when an episode becomes part of the back catalog.
 Some popular podcasts may have as many cumulative downloads from a back catalog in a month or so as any new episode.

 And Apple opened its kimono at least partly.
-In mid-2017, it began to offer podcast creators access to analytics for their shows, aggregating information from iOS users who opted in at a system-wide level to sending diagnostic and usage information to Apple.
+In mid-2017, it began to offer podcast creators access to analytics for their shows, aggregating information from iOS users.
 Charts and lists reveal overall and per-episode data, such as unique devices and time listened.

 But most importantly, Apple displays listenership across the duration of a podcast episode, providing a graphical and quantitative insight into when people stop listening.
 That lets podcasters know (and prove to advertisers) that listeners keep listening rather than abandoning an episode after a few minutes.